The best garden comes from the best soil. Here’s how to work on building soil for better crop yield and healthier plants

-Hot tips for the best soil from gardeners in the know
+Hot tips for the best organic soil from gardeners in the know

 - Using a mix of peat, lime, coarse sand or perlite, fertilizer, compost and soil, the folks over at Grow a Good Life show us how to make soil blocks.
 Planting seeds into soil blocks eliminates the need to remove seedlings from pots as you plant them; the seedling and soil block can be popped right into your garden.
 No root stress!

 - If you use wood mulch in your garden, you might want to rethink that.
 Quinn over at Reformation Acres is generating a little bit of controversy with her suggestion that using that free wood chip mulch in your garden might not be such a good idea.
 She points to the fact that it can increase fungal dominance in your garden and mess with soil acidity.
 Interesting stuff!

 - But if you’re not using wood mulch, what can you use, you ask?
 Head on over to Family Food Garden to see how they are using grass mulch to hold in soil moisture and help combat weeds.

 - Susan over at Learning and Yearning is a Master Gardener and knows what she’s talking about when she promises that compost is black gold.
 Her post addresses the basics of composting and includes a list of some of the things you can add to your compost bin.
 (Susan is also the author of The Art of Gardening: Building Your Soil.)

-Want to learn more about building the best soil?
+Want to learn more about building good soil?